supro200/netsql/README.md

 --source=10.23.235.3
 ```

-In most cases a query on multiple devices is needed, so these devices IP addresses are defined in a text file.
+In most cases a query on multiple devices is needed, so these devices' IP addresses should be defined in a text file.
 The file format is arbitrary, the script recognises IP addresses automatically, as long as they in a separate line.
 All other lines are ignored, but for better readability it is recommended to comment them with #